-RAJAR reports on listening by people aged 15+: but online measurement cand tell how old a listener is.
-Some broadcasters think that as much as 20% of their online listening is done by people who are under 15.
+RAJAR measures listening by people aged 15+: but online measurement can't tell how old a listener is.
+Some broadcasters think that as much as 20% of their online listening is done by People who are under 15.

-RAJAR measures individual people: but online measurement cand tell how many people are listening.
+RAJAR measures individual people: but online measurement can't tell how many people are listening.
 To online measurement, an internet radio looks the same whether it has one person or ten people listening to it.